ofenbach/catengine/README.md

   - different screens (intro, menu, game, options etc)
 - creating simple apps with animations, movements etc.

+# example
+Take a look at the example!
+You can run it on your android phone!
+If you want to look at the source code, go to:
+ExampleApp/app/src/main/java/ofenbach/exampleapp/
+From there you can see the packages where the code is hidden.

 # contact
 Questions?
 Email me: tim@ofenba.ch